NOTE: This is for advanced users. You should already know how to login and transfer files to CCR before attempting to generate and use SSH keys

 Select EVERYTHING in the box labeled "Public key for pasting into OpenSSH authorized_keys file" then right-click on it and choose Copy.
 Following the directions above, paste this into the identity management portal SSH key box.
 Once saved, this key will be used for all SSH-enabled logins to CCR servers.

-Attaching the Private Key to the PuTTY Profile
+Attaching the Private Key to the MobaXterm Session

-Launch PuTTY again and load the profile of the server you want to connect to.
+Launch MobaXterm again and load the session of the server you want to connect to.
+If you don't already have a session created, see these steps below to create on and add the private key to it:

-Enter your username and when you hit enter, you should be logged into the system without having to enter your password.
+You should be logged into the system without having to enter your password.
 You're done!
-This is a one time setup process so now when you go to connect to the server, you only need to load the profile and click Open.
-If you want to setup any additional CCR servers to login with your SSH key, you only need to do the previous step where you attach your private key to the profile for that server.
-If you entered a key passphrase, you will be prompted for that here.
+This is a one time setup process so now when you go to connect to the server, you only need to double click on the session name or right-click on it and choose "Execute"